 - 1. Briefly press the F/DPX button, then the MENU button.
 The first Menu function is displayed. - 2.
 Briefly press the SC/MEM button to cycle through each available function.
 After the last function has been selected, the cycle returns to the beginning. - 3.
 Rotate the Channel knob to alter the parameters of the selected function. - 4.
 Briefly press F/DPX button and then press Menu button to exit and store any changes.

-Third functions
+Third functions MENU list

-- If you change value of each setting.
-Use up and down key. - If you change functions.
-Use Scan key to select next function. - If a button is not pressed within 8 seconds the Radio will automatically exit the menu mode. - The menu button allows you to make a number of configuration changes.
+- Use the channel knob to change the value of each setting. - Use the Scan button to select the next function. - If a button is not pressed within 8 seconds the Radio will automatically exit the menu mode. - Please see below menu modes.